hacertilbec/BERT_Text_Classifier/README.md

     .
     ├── data
-    │   ├── data                # contains some fake data for creating a sample training data │   │   └── ...
+    │   ├── data                # contains some data files for creating a sample training data │   │   └── ...
     │   ├── train               # contains a sample train data
     │   │   └── ...